Coarse-grained dynamics of transiently-bound fast linkers: Conclusion

 \section{Conclusion}

-In this work, we have attempted to unify and justify various coarse-graining approaches for linker dynamics~\cite{fogelson2018enhanced,fogelson2019transport,jana2019translational,noe2018,maxian2021simulations,maxian2022interplay,korosec2018dimensionality,kowalewski2021multivalent,olah2013superdiffusive}.
-In these earlier approaches, we have identified many different choices for how binding and unbinding depend on distance, yet (1) these are all \textit{heuristically} motivated, and (2) it is not clear how they relate to each other.
-Here, we have addressed all of these issues by providing a systematic derivation of effective forces and kinetics for linker molecules that obey any detailed microscopic descriptions.
+In this work, we have attempted to unify and justify various coarse-graining approaches for linker dynamics\cite{bell1978models,dembo1988reaction,fogelson2018enhanced,fogelson2019transport,jana2019translational,noe2018,maxian2021simulations,maxian2022interplay,korosec2018dimensionality,kowalewski2021multivalent,olah2013superdiffusive,bihr2015multiscale,PhysRevX.12.031030,mitra2022coarse}.
+In these earlier approaches, we have identified many different choices for how binding and unbinding depend on distance, yet (1) these are often \textit{heuristically} motivated, or (2) they only provide coarse-grained binding rates and not the full dynamics of the slow particles including forces and friction.
+Here, we have addressed all of these issues by providing a systematic derivation of effective dynamics, including effective friction, forces and binding kinetics for linker molecules that obey any detailed microscopic descriptions.
 Our coarse-graining approach is based on \homogenization techniques and preserves detailed balance, in line with our assumption of equilibrium dynamics.
-We have verified our approach with numerical simulations and found excellent agreement.
-We showed how our general framework may be applied to diverse microscopic scenarios, with 2 linkers binding to each other, a linker stiffening upon binding or a slip bond with force-dependent unbinding.
+We have verified our approach with numerical simulations and found excellent agreement in both the effective kinetic rates and dynamics after averaging.
+This averaging analysis hinges on $\varepsilon=\gammal/\gamma_s$ being small, corresponding to a large separation of timescales, between the fast linker and slow particle relaxation.
+When $\varepsilon \gtrsim 1 $, the coarse-grained dynamics diverge from the detailed model.
+We showed how our general framework may be applied to diverse microscopic scenarios, including with 2 linkers binding to each other, a linker stiffening upon binding or a slip bond with force-dependent unbinding.
 Finally, we showed that different microscopic kinetic rates result in fundamentally different dynamics at the macroscopic scale, raising caution in making these choices without care.